 Are you intrigued by these kinds of homes?
 If so, you’re at the right place.
-We researched a number of homes in the country and listed what we think are the most terrifying ones.
-Read on to learn about these homes, their stories and the reasons their previous owners can’t seem to leave.
+We researched several homes in the country and listed what we think are the most terrifying ones.
+Read on to learn about these haunted places, their stories and the reasons their previous owners can’t seem to leave.

 In 2005, the home’s caretaker and mob associate, Joseph Young, was hired by the Bonanno crime family to kill another associate, Robert McKelvey, at the home.
 Once the gruesome deed was done, the body was incinerated in the furnace on the property.
 Surprisingly, this isn’t the only dark story from the home’s past.
-Edward Kreischer, the original owner’s son, is believed to have died by suicide in the home and a cook is said to have been killed in the home as well.
+Edward Kreischer, the original owner’s son, is believed to have died by suicide in the home, and a cook is said to have been killed in the home as well.

-9. 1 Laveta Place
+8. 1 Laveta Place | Nyack, New York

 Apparently, that didn’t bother some people, including a few celebrities.
 Over the years, the house has been home to film director Adam Brooks, singer Ingrid Michaelson and rapper Matisyahu.
 And while it’s known to many Nyack inhabitants as the “Ghost House,” there haven’t been any sightings of the bed-shaking, American Revolutionary poltergeists that Ackley publicly reported during her time in the home.

-8. Lizzie Borden House
+7. Lizzie Borden House | Fall River, Massachusetts

-Home to the infamous unsolved double murders of Andrew and Abby Borden, the Lizzie Borden Houseis named after Andrew’s daughter and the prime suspect in the case, Lizzie Borden.
+Home to the infamous unsolved double murders of Andrew and Abby Borden, the Lizzie Borden House is named after Andrew’s daughter and the prime suspect in the case, Lizzie Borden.
 While she was acquitted of the charges against her, many believe it was Lizzie who killed her father and stepmother with a hatchet on August 4, 1892.

 They also make a point to display the actual crime scene photos from the day the bodies were discovered.
 Visitors can take one of the daily tours, attend a “Paranormal Night” or spend the night in one of the rooms of the house (including the very room where Abby was killed).

-6. Villisca Ax Murder House
+6. Villisca Ax Murder House | Villisca, Iowa

 Just as its name suggests, the Villisca Ax Murder House is named after the gruesome ax murder of the Moore family and two overnight guests on a quiet night in 1912.
 Among the eight killed, six were children.
 To this day, the crime is unsolved.

-In 1994, the Villisca, Iowa home was purchased, restored and listed on the National Registrar of Historic Places and is now open for day and overnight tours.
+In 1994, the Villisca, Iowa, home was purchased, restored and listed on the National Register of Historic Places, and it’s now open for day and overnight tours.
 Visitors of the home have reported feeling cold spots and hearing children talking, giggling and screaming.

-5. Lemp Mansion
+5. Lemp Mansion | St. Louis, Missouri

 The Lemp Mansion in St. Louis was home to the Lemp family, who built a brewing empire by introducing lager beer to the city.
 While amassing a fortune, the Lemp family experienced a series of unfortunate events after moving into the mansion in 1876.
-After the mysterious death of his favorite son in 1901, William Lemp committed suicide in the home in 1904.
-When Prohibition caused the Lemp brewing dynasty to come to an end, Lemp’s other son, William Jr., committed suicide in the same place as his father.
-27 years later, Lemp’s third son, Charles, committed suicide in the mansion as well.
-It’s also believed that William Jr. had an illegitimate son who was kept in the attic and also passed away in the home.

 Today, several members of the Lemp family are said to haunt the property, which has been turned into a restaurant and inn.
 The haunted mansion now hosts overnight guests, weddings, holiday events and mystery dinner theaters.
 Those who are interested in the paranormal can attend a haunted tour or go on a ghost hunt through the home with a real paranormalist.

-4. The Pink Palace
+4. The Pink Palace | Louisville, Kentucky

 Known as “Avery,” this spirit is said to manifest just before disaster strikes.
 One story involves Avery appearing just before a fire broke out in the kitchen.
 Another tale states that Avery once appeared to a woman taking a bath.
 In her fright, she jumped out of the tub moments before two robbers threw a cement block through the bathroom window just above the bathtub.

-3. The Whitney
+3. The Whitney | Detroit, Michigan

-Unfortunately, Flora passed away before the home was finished and she was never able to see it in its full grandeur – a fact that many believe has bothered her spirit after death.
+Unfortunately, Flora passed away before the home was finished, and she was never able to see it in its full grandeur – a fact that many believe has bothered her spirit after death.
 Mr. Whitney was the first person to pass away in the home in 1900, but he wouldn’t be the last.
-In 1917, his second wife, Sara, passed away in the home too.
+In 1917, his second wife, Sara, also passed away in the home.